Zero modes and index theorems for non-Hermitian Dirac fermions: Summary and discussion

-In the same setup the Haldane's quantum anomalous Hall insulator is represented by a mass matrix $M={\rm diag.}(1,-1) g(\vec{k})$, where $g(\vec{k})=\exp[i {\bf k} \cdot {\bf a}_1] + \exp[i {\bf k} \cdot {\bf a}_2] + \exp[i {\bf k} \cdot ({\bf a}_1+{\bf a}_2)]$ and ${\bf a}_{1}$ and ${\bf a}_{2}$ are Bravais lattice vectors of the triangular lattice~\cite{graphenemass:4}.
+In the same setup the Haldane's quantum anomalous Hall insulator is represented by a mass matrix $M={\rm diag.}(1,-1) g(\vec{k})$, where $g(\vec{k})=\sin(i {\bf k} \cdot {\bf a}_1) + \sin(i {\bf k} \cdot {\bf a}_2) + \sin(i {\bf k} \cdot [{\bf a}_2 - {\bf a}_1])$ and ${\bf a}_{1}=(\sqrt{3},-1)a/2$ and ${\bf a}_{2}=(0,1)a$ are Bravais lattice vectors of the triangular lattice~\cite{graphenemass:4}.
 With such a choice of $M$, the corresponding NH Dirac operator from Eq.~\eqref{eq:NHDirac} also yields an imbalance of the hopping amplitudes between the nearest-neighbor sites in the opposite directions.
-Since Haldane's anomalous Hall insulator order has been engineered on optical honeycomb lattice~\cite{haldaneoplatt}, it is natural to expect that such an intra-sublattice circulating current pattern can be utilized to engineer the corresponding NH Dirac operator therein following the general protocol from Sec.~\ref{subsec:construction}.
-On such a setup, a Y-junction of Kekul\'e valence bond order (yielding lattice regularization of a U(1) mass vortex) can bind localized zero-energy modes to feature charge fractionalization for NH Dirac fermions.
-Besides optical honeycomb lattices, artificial honeycomb lattices also constitute another promising platform where the predicted zero-modes bound to mass vortex causing charge fractionalization can be observed since on such systems Kekul\'e valence bond order has already been realized~\cite{artficialgrapheneMott:1, artficialgrapheneMott:2}.
-Altogether, the Lorentz invariant NH Dirac theory constitute an ideal platform where the footprints of various celebrated index theorems in open quasi-relativistic systems can be tested theoretically and their experimental verification should be within the reach of currently accessible facilities to engineer desired NH systems.
+Since Haldane's anomalous Hall insulator order has already been engineered on optical honeycomb lattice~\cite{haldaneoplatt}, it is natural to expect that such an intrasublattice circulating current pattern can be utilized to engineer the corresponding NH Dirac operator therein following the general protocol from Sec.~\ref{subsec:construction}.
+On such a setup, a Y junction of Kekul\'e valence bond order [yielding lattice regularization of a U(1) mass vortex] can bind localized zero-energy modes to feature charge fractionalization for NH Dirac fermions.
+Furthermore, three-dimensional Weyl fermions have also been realized on optical lattices recently~\cite{WeylOptLatt}, constituting the ideal stage on which an extension of the Callan-Harvey mechanism, for example, in a NH Weyl system can be showcased, as conjectured from the present discussion, especially given the recent success in engineering non-Hermiticity in cold atomic systems~\cite{NHoptLatt:2}.

+Besides optical honeycomb lattices, artificial honeycomb lattices also constitute another promising platform where the predicted zero modes bound to a mass vortex causing charge fractionalization can be observed since on such systems the Kekul\'e valence bond order has already been realized~\cite{artficialgrapheneMott:1, artficialgrapheneMott:2}.
+Altogether, the Lorentz invariant NH Dirac theory constitutes an ideal platform where the footprints of various celebrated index theorems in open quasirelativistic systems can be tested theoretically and their tabletop experimental verification should be within the reach of currently accessible facilities to engineer desired NH quasirelativistic lattices with balanced gain and loss (required for all-real eigenvalues of a NH operator).